 Spondyloepiphyseal dysplasias (SED) refers to a group of various short-trunk skeletal conditions.
 Along with achondroplasia and diastrophic dysplasia, it is one of the more common types of dwarfism.
 In one type of SED, the lack of growth in the trunk area may not become apparent until the child is school age; other forms are apparent at birth.
 Kids with this disorder also might have clubfeet, cleft palate, and vision and/or hearing issues.

 In general, dwarfism caused by skeletal dysplasias results in what is known as disproportionate short stature — meaning the limbs and the trunk are not of the same proportion as those of typically-statured people.

 Metabolic or hormonal disorders typically cause proportionate dwarfism, meaning a person's arms, legs, and trunk are all shortened but remain in proportion to overall body size.

 Some types of dwarfism can be identified through prenatal testing if a doctor suspects a particular condition and tests for it.

 But most cases are not identified until after the child is born.
-In those instances, the doctor makes a diagnosis based on the child's appearance, failure to grow, and X-rays of the bones.
+In those instances, the doctor makes a diagnosis based on the baby's appearance, growth pattern, and X-rays of the bones.
 Depending on the type of dwarfism the child has, diagnosis often can be made almost immediately after birth.

-People with these types of dwarfism can, however, get medical care for some of the health complications associated with their short stature.
+People with skeletal dysplasias can, however, get medical care for some of the health complications associated with their short stature.